 During your workout, you need to make sure not to hunch over into the handrails.
 Your posture should be straight for the entire exercise.
 This is quickly done if you lean back slightly to curb your inclination to lean into the handlebars.

 Check your form and how to use the elliptical on this video below:

 When you get your fitness level up, you can begin to add resistance and incline and add in some different ways to use the elliptical, like pedaling backward.

 You can also try interval training on the elliptical machine.
-This involves doing higher speeds or resistance for a period of time followed by a less difficult interval to recuperate and repeat the process until the workout is complete.
-This type of workout is great to boost your metabolism and burns more calories than just doing longer workouts at consistent speeds.
+This involves doing higher speeds or resistance for a period followed by a less difficult interval to recuperate and repeat the process until the workout is complete.
+This type of exercise is excellent to boost your metabolism and burns more calories than just doing longer workouts at consistent speeds.

 [Video] How to do these variations

 I hope you enjoyed this tutorial on how to use an elliptical.
 Anyone can do it, even people just starting to exercise.
 This machine is a great way to get in a great cardiovascular exercise without having to put excess stress on the joints.

 If you have any questions or concerns, please feel free to ask.
 If you know anyone who has recently purchased an elliptical or has expressed the desire to try one, please share this article with them to help them out.